Summerhall

 Dining

-The Summerhall arts complex includes a bar and a restaurant called The Royal Dick, as well as a cafe and a brewery.
+The venue features a restaurant and bar, The Royal Dick, as well as a café, a microbrewery, and a distillery.

 Work & Study Spaces